 Natural England aim to determine and issue decisions within 30 working days of receipt of a fully completed application pack, and will notify the applicant and ECOSA of their decision.

 In some cases, applications may be refused with further information requested to enable the application to be granted.
+However, Natural England will now discuss with the consultant ecologist any requests for minor changes or points of clarification and so potentially avoid the time delays associated with the traditional further information request.

 It should be noted that there is no fast-track method of obtaining a licence and sufficient time should be allowed within a project's timescales to carry out necessary surveys and obtain a licence.